Nova’s Puppies Are Now Four Weeks Old

 • Puppies will continue learning to use the potty area

-• The puppies will continue to socialize with each other through play
+• Awake time will increase as the puppies socialize with each other through play

-• Mama will now add the invaluable teaching phase to her caring & protecting responsibilities over the next weeks.
+• Mama will add the invaluable teaching phase to her caring & protecting responsibilities over the next few weeks.

 Looking Back

-Maui’s beautiful three-week-old puppies have been progressing rapidly this week.
-The puppies are becoming more aware of their surroundings and have begun to play with each other during their short “awake” time.
+Nova’s beautiful three-week-old puppies have been developing quickly this week.
+The puppies are becoming more aware of their surroundings and have started to play with each other during their brief โ€œawakeโ€ periods.

 Puppy Culture